 A description is provided, usually in a schedule to the agreement, of the patents, trademarks, utility models, signs, and other forms of intellectual property, and of the unregistered know-how and knowledge owned by the company.
-The vendors represent and warrant in this respect that:

-a) all registrable rights have been properly registered in the company's name in the appropriate registers;

-- b) the company is up to date with payment of the charges for those registers; - c) those registrations have not been opposed for infringing other registrations or forms of intellectual property belonging to third parties; - d) the company does not directly or indirectly infringe any other registrations or forms of intellectual property belonging to third parties; - e) the company has not given any permanent or temporary licences to third parties to use any of the forms of intellectual property and non-registrable know-how or knowledge; and - f) all the trademarks used by the company are owned by the company.
+The vendors represent and warrant in this respect that (i) all registrable rights have been properly registered in the company's name in the appropriate registers; (ii) the company is up to date with payment of the charges for those registers; (iii) those registrations have not been opposed for infringing other registrations or forms of intellectual property belonging to third parties; (iv) the company does not directly or indirectly infringe any other registrations or forms of intellectual property belonging to third parties; (v) the company has not given any permanent or temporary licenses to third parties to use any of the forms of intellectual property and nonregistrable know-how or knowledge; and (vi) all the trademarks used by the company are owned by the company.